Bourne, Massachusetts: Education

 Bourne operates its own school department, with four public schools in the town.
 There are two elementary schools, Bourne Intermediate School, and Bournedale Elementary School.
 Bournedale serve grades kindergarten through second, Bourne Intermediate School Serves grades three through five.
 The town's middle school serves grades sixth through eight, and Bourne High School operates grades nine through twelve.
 The school's colors are purple and white, and their teams are the Canalmen and Lady Canalmen.
 Their logo includes the Railroad Bridge, one of the three bridges crossing the Cape Cod Canal, and the only one that looks different from the other two.
 Bourne's chief rival is Wareham High School.

 In the fall of 2009, Bournedale Elementary School opened, closing Otis Memorial Elementary and Ella F. Hoxie School.

+Bourne High School's sports teams include the Boy's Hockey team with the following all time stats as of 2026: Bourne Canalmen Overall record (1963-2019): 699-417-101, 2004 Massachusetts State Champions, 2003 & 1990 Eastern Massachusetts Champions, Southeastern Massachusetts Div 2 Champions:1977,78,83,84, South Coast Conference Champions 1986,87,89,90,91,93,96,97, 2000,01,02,03,04,05,06,08,09,10,11,12,15,19.

-Bourne High School's sports teams have been very successful in the recent past, including state championships in boys' hockey and girls' volleyball.
-State finalists include girls' volleyball, golf, and boys' soccer.
-Conference championships have been won by boys' tennis, soccer, and football.
-The baseball team recently performed very well in the 2007 MIAA State Tournament, losing to Cape-rival Harwich in the South Finals.
-Bourne also perennially has a moderately successful ice hockey program.
+State finalists include girls volleyball, golf, and boys soccer.
+Conference championships have been won by boys tennis, soccer, and football.
+The baseball team, in the 2007 MIAA State Tournament, lost to Cape-rival Harwich in the South Finals.

 Additionally, Bourne is home to the Upper Cape Cod Regional Technical School, located off Sandwich Road.
 The school serves Bourne, Falmouth and Sandwich on the Cape, as well as Wareham and Marion (off Cape).
 The town also has a private school: The Bridgeview School in Sagamore, a private Montessori school serving Pre-K through 6th grades.
 It formerly had the Waldorf School of Cape Cod, which was a Waldorf school located just south of the Bourne Bridge, serving grades Pre-K through 8.
 It since has moved to Cotuit, followed by a move to Sandwich, where it serves a smaller range of students.

 Area Catholic schools of the Roman Catholic Diocese of Fall River include: St. Francis Xavier School in Acushnet, St. Joseph School in Fairhaven, and St. Pius X School in South Yarmouth.
 Previously Buzzards Bay had its own Catholic grade school, St. Margaret Primary School, which closed in 2020 in the wake of the COVID-19 pandemic.
 St. Francis Xavier, St. Joseph, and St. Pius X took former St. Margaret students.

 The Massachusetts Maritime Academy, a state maritime college, is also located in Buzzards Bay at the western mouth of the Cape Cod Canal.